mmzsource/2015-nextbuild-cqrs-from-the-trenches/presentation-text.md

     - Axon disclaimer
 -->

 Welcome to our CQRS presentation.
 We are Dennis Laumen, Ben van Gameren and Maarten Metz and we're colleagues working at IHomer.
-Our bio's and link to our company are on the nextbuild website in case your interested.
+Our bio's and link to our company are on the nextbuild website in case you're interested.

 But we're not here for a marketing talk, we're here to talk about CQRS.
 From the trenches that is, since we've already got our hands dirty working with CQRS.
 Together we've implemented and released 3 real world applications, running in production as we speak.